martpie/museeks/README.md

 Please respect a few rules:

 - Before making complex stuff, don't hesitate to open an issue first to discuss about it ;)
-- Make the code readable and comment if needed
+- Understandable code > short code: comment if needed
 - Make sure your build pass

 Then open a PR :)